Non-Abelian discrete Toda chains and related lattices: Reductions to some (1+1) discrete systems

 and then make the change \eqref{eq:pKdVtomKdV}.
 Note that $u_{m, n} - u_{m + 2, n} = \eqref{eq:pKdVtomKdV}_2 + T_1 \eqref{eq:pKdVtomKdV}_1$.

 A similar Miura map does not lead to \eqref{eq:dmKdV_nc_1}.
 It happens due to the following factorization of \eqref{eq:dmKdV_nc_1}:

 In particular, the authors do not know how to reduce the non-abelian 2d discrete Toda equation \eqref{eq:2ddToda_nc} to \eqref{eq:dmKdV_nc_2}.
-Perhaps, the mKdV equation \eqref{eq:dmKdV_nc_2} follows from another non-abelian analog for the 2d discrete Toda lattice.
+Perhaps, the mKdV equation \eqref{eq:dmKdV_nc_2} follows from another non-abelian analog of the 2d discrete Toda lattice.